Daniel Schneider (politician)

-Daniel Schneider (born 11 December 1976) is a German politician for the SPD and since 2021 member of the Bundestag, the federal diet.
+Daniel Schneider (born 11 December 1976) is a German politician for the SPD and was from 2021 to March 2025 member of the Bundestag, the federal diet.

 Life and politics

 Schneider was born 1976 in the West Germany city of Cuxhaven and studied economic stuff.

 Schneider was directly elected to the Bundestag in 2021.
+In February 2025, Schneider lost his seat in Bundestag for district Cuxhaven – Stade II against Christoph Frauenpreiß.